NoelDeMartin/media-kraken/docs/schema-migration.md

 # Schema Migration

-Before version 0.2.0, the data created with Media Kraken did not follow some best practices.
+Before version 0.1.4, the data created with Media Kraken did not follow some best practices.
 There wasn't anything inherently wrong with the structure, but [the closing of solid.community](https://gitlab.com/solid.community/proposals/-/issues/16) surfaced some issues that could have been avoided following a different approach.

-Starting in version 0.2.0, when Media Kraken boots up it will detect the legacy schema and ask for confirmation to migrate it.
+Starting in version 0.1.4, when Media Kraken boots up it will detect the legacy schema and ask for confirmation to migrate it.
 The technical details of this migration process are outlined below.
-If you didn't tinker with the data that Media Kraken created in your POD, this should update the format of your data and you'll be able to use the app as usual.
+If you didn't tinker with the data that Media Kraken created in your POD, this should update the format of your data and you'll be able to continue using the app as usual.

 If you were using Media Kraken with `solid.community`, it's likely that it stopped working when the domain changed to [solidcommunity.net](https://solidcommunity.net/).
-If you log in again using version 0.2.0 or newer, this should be fixed.
+If you log in again using version 0.1.4 or newer, this should be fixed.

 Even if you weren't using `solid.community`, it is recommended that you run the migration script or migrate the data yourself.